hdShang/arxiv-daily/docs/cs-AI/2025-06-30/papers/250623826v1-towards-the-digital-me-a-vision-of-authentic-conversational-agents-p.md

 ---
 layout: default
-title: Towards the "Digital Me": A vision of authentic Conversational Agents powered by personal Human Digital Twins
+title: "Towards the \"Digital Me\": A vision of authentic Conversational Agents powered by personal Human Digital Twins"
 ---

 # Towards the "Digital Me": A vision of authentic Conversational Agents powered by personal Human Digital Twins